auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 # Preparing a Virtual Machine Disk

 The first step in my environment setup was to create a virtual machine.
-The reasoning here is that I can have a clean intalation target to test the kernel I am building, and I wont negatively affect my machine util I tested it in the VM.
+The reasoning here is that I can have a clean installation target to test the kernel I am building, and I won't negatively affect my machine until I test it in the VM.
-This will also make it easier to backup the environment and roll back to a previous state if something goes wrong.
+This will also make it easier to back up the environment and roll back to a previous state if something goes wrong.

-I use Arch Linux as my main OS, so I will use it as the host for the virtual machine.
-The packages I list here are for arch linux, but you can use the package manager of your choice to install the equivalent packages for your OS.

 > **⚠️ Note**: In this guide, I refer to the machine I am using to build the kernel as the host machine, and the virtual machine as the VM.
-> The Host is where the VM is running, but you may also chose to build the Kernel in a different machine that is not the host.
+> The Host is where the VM is running, but you may also choose to build the Kernel in a different machine that is not the host.
 > If that is the case, only the outputs from the build step need to be sent from your build machine to the Host machine.

 ## My folder structure

-To make it easier for anyone following this setup, here is, this is the folder structure I used in this project.
+To make it easier for anyone following this setup, is the folder structure I used in this project.
 You may adapt it to your liking, but I will use these paths in the commands I will show.
 All folders will be created here with these two `mkdir` commands.